 Art Deco, 1918-1938: Also originating in France, this era produced mostly platinum pieces housing colored stones and diamonds, the latter being more prevalent.
 Due to the influence of rapid industrialization, Art Deco jewelry exhibits geometric designs of clean lines and symmetry.

-Retro, 1938-1948: Influenced by Hollywood, the jewelry of this era is vibrant and bold.
-Gold, particularly rose, is seen often in Retro pieces.
+Retro, 1940s & 50s: Influenced by Hollywood, the jewelry of this era is vibrant and bold.
+Gold, particularly rose gold, is seen often in Retro pieces.
 Cocktail rings are a prolific silhouette for this time.

 Carter Lee Johnson, a native of South Carolina, has a Graduate Gemologist degree from GIA and a background in luxury product development.
 As head of Smithworks’ Antique and Estate Jewelry Department, she has every piece authenticated and inspected to ensure that it is in wearable condition.